Seattle Sail & Power

 Since 1914 experienced boaters from local squadrons have presented introductory courses to more than 3 million people.
 Learning to boat well is important; the increased knowledge will enhance your safety on the water and your enjoyment of the sport.

 Our classes qualify for the Washington Boater Education Card, sometimes referred to as a boating license, certificate or boaters permit.
 Insurance premium discounts are available from many insurers.
 The card may help you with boat rentals.
 The Washington requirement is being phased in depending on your age.
-It is now required for ages 12 to 50, and to age 59 next year.
+It is now required for ages 12 to 59.

 This classroom course was developed by our National organization to be useful to all boaters, from the fisherman or water skier in an outboard, or a day sailor, to the skipper of a large cruiser or sailboat.
 All boaters at the helm are subject to nautical rules and regulations.
 Skippers should learn good operating practices and techniques which will enhance your confidence and fun on the water.
 Classes are given in the Seattle area, and we tailor them to the lakes, Puget Sound, San Juan and Southern BC marine environment.